-5.8.1.
-At NCAA individual championships events, student-athletes will be notified of their selection for drug testing and will sign a Student-Athlete Notification Form.
-The student-athlete will be instructed to accompany a courier to the collection station within one hour of notification, unless otherwise directed by the DCO or their designee.
 5.8.2.
 The DCO or their designee will direct the selected student-athlete to test immediately, to defer testing until the completion of their final event of that session or day, or to defer testing until the completion of their final event of the championship.
 5.8.3.
 The courier and selected student-athlete will obtain an institutional representative's signature on the notification form if testing is deferred until completion of the student-athlete's final event of that session or day, or completion of his or her final event of the championship.
 An institutional representative must present the student-athlete to the collection station and certify identification of the student-athlete not later than one hour after completion of their final event of the session or day, or final event of their championship.
 5.8.4.
 A declared witness may accompany the student-athlete to the collection station; such witness must remain during the entire collection process.